openspending/community.openspending.org/meta/contact.md

 * **IRC chat room**: [#openspending](http://webchat.freenode.net/?channels=openspending>) on FreeNode
 * **Twitter**: [@openspending](http://.twitter.com/openspending)

-If you're interested in contributing to the platform, visite the [get involved](contribute.html) page.
+If you're interested in contributing to the platform, visit the [get involved](contribute.html) page.

 Should the nature of your question not allow for a public discussion, please write to **info@openspending.org**.